Skip to main content

 3. The model decides whether to answer directly or call one of the tools.

-• If it picks a server-side tool, the platform calls it for you and feeds the result back into the next round of reasoning.
+• If it picks an MCP-resolved tool, the platform calls it for you and feeds the result back into the next round of reasoning.
 This can repeat several times.

-• If it picks a client-side tool, the run pauses and asks you to provide the answer.
+• If it picks a caller-declared tool, the run pauses and asks you to provide the answer.
 You start a new run with the answer; the model continues from there.

 4. Eventually the model produces a final answer matching the structured schema you provided.
 The run reaches completed and you fetch the result.